 - There is no thought policing.
 Everyone is able to have feelings without having to share them.
 Thoughts are private for a reason.

 - People share their emotions without blaming the other for causing them.
-They share knowing that there is two sides to the story.
+You both share while acknowledging that there is two sides to the story.

 - Each partner goes to God for happiness and peace.
 They do not expect their partner to cheer them up or make them happy.

-- Intimacy in Christian dating should be mental and spiritual.
+- Intimacy in Christian dating should be balanced.
 It shouldn’t be overly emotional or physical.
 God should be satisfying your physical and emotional needs.

 - You are not expected to be like your partner.
-You respect each others difference and you learn to love them the way they are.
+You respect that you’re different people and you learn to love each other’s uniqueness.

-- The partners are not codependent.
-They don’t need each other to feel good.
+- You are not codependent.
+You don’t need each other to feel good, happy, and secure.

 - The God Complex isn’t present.
-The two partners don’t need to fix or make each other feel loved or special.
+You both don’t need to fix or heal each other.